About the Competition

 - Include a budget that anticipates all costs of fabrication, transportation, installation, and de-installation

-- How will the pavilion support educating the public about arts programs on Roosevelt Island?
+- How will the pavilion support educating the public about arts programs on the island?

 - How will the pavilion support informal performances or lectures?